Chris Payne (musician)

-Christopher John Payne is a British musician.
+Christopher John Payne (born 1 February 1957) is a British musician.

-He is known as a member of Gary Numan's backing-band and the co-writer of Visage's 1981 synthpop hit single "Fade to Grey".
+He is known as a member of Gary Numan's backing band, Tubeway Army and for being the co-writer of Visage's 1981 synthpop hit single "Fade to Grey".
 Payne plays keyboards and viola and also a number of medieval instruments.
 He formed the band Dramatis with other members of Numan's backing-band in the early 1980s.
 Payne has composed music for television and films and formed the band Celtic Legend.
 He has composed, scored, recorded and conducted his orchestral and choral works in London and Prague.